 Cam Newton, Carolina Panthers

-Cam Newton’s pro-football career is just getting started, and he’s already shattered numerous records in just a few short years.
+Cam Newton’s pro-football career is just getting started, and he’s already shattering numerous records.
 He’s one of the only players to receive a Heisman Trophy, win a National Championship, and be selected as the first overall pick in the NFL draft in the same year.
-In his first year with the Panthers, he shattered NFL rookie records by throwing 400 yards in his first game, breaking legend Peyton Manning’s record by 120 yards.
+In his first year with the Panthers, he shattered NFL rookie records by throwing 400 yards in his first game.
+This broke legend Peyton Manning’s record by 120 yards.
 He also ran for fourteen touchdowns in his first season, breaking Steve Grogan’s 35-year-old record.

-Off the field, Newton is known for his bold sense of style.
+Off the field, Newton has a reputation of a bold sense of style.
 From bright colors to outrageous hats, he believes in making his own rules when it comes to fashion.
 Accessories are a must to punctuate his fashion forward ensembles.
 To contrast his unique style, Newton keeps it simple and classic when it comes to watches.
 He’s a Rolex man, with a Day-Date and a couple Yacht-Master models in his growing collection.

 Eli Manning, New York Giants

 Football runs in Eli Manning’s blood.
 He’s the son of former NFL quarterback Archie Manning and the younger brother of former NFL quarterback Peyton Manning.
 Although he may lack the consistent performance of his brother, Manning has held his own in the game over the course of his thirteen year career.
-He holds the NFL record for the most fourth-quarter passes in a season, and he was named MVP in each of his Super Bowl wins, making him one of only five players to have multiple Super Bowl MVP awards.
+He holds the NFL record for the most fourth-quarter passes in a season.
+He also earned the MVP award in each of his Super Bowl wins.
+This makes him one of only five players to have multiple Super Bowl MVP awards.